-I began my career in Kitchener-Waterloo, working at KW Counselling Services, then moving to London to work at Family Service Thames Valley, while also working as a family support worker for troubled youth.
-I eventually moved to Simcoe county to pursue some of my other loves of life: spending time outdoors, hiking, skiing, and biking.
+I began my career in Kitchener-Waterloo, working at KW Counselling Services.
+I then moved to London to work at Family Service Thames Valley, while also working as a family support worker for troubled youth.
+I eventually moved to Simcoe county to pursue some of my other loves of life: spending time outdoors, running, hiking, skiing, and biking.
 I worked in non-profit agencies and Community Health Centres and helped launch provincial psychotherapy programs with the Ontario Ministry of Health.
 I eventually realized that the best therapy I could offer people would be in my own practice and started my practice in 2017.

 My passion for my work has never subsided.
-I continue to read steadily, mostly psychology (as you might expect), and I do my best to stay up-to-date with world leading thinkers.
-I especially love studying the history of psychology, how we got to where we are today, and how do we move forward.
-I also attend regular professional trainings so I can continue to hone my skills and offer the highest quality therapy.
+I am an avid reader and I do my best to stay up-to-date with world-leading thinkers.
+I especially love studying the history of psychology, human nature, and how to advance the field of psychotherapy.
+I also attend regular professional training so I can continue to hone my skills and offer the highest quality therapy.

-I think my therapy practice reflects my life experiences in how I balance hard work and dedication with a softness and inquisitive nature.
-I aim to provide a friendly and accepting atmosphere while providing high quality, life-changing treatment.
+So there you have it, from the corn fields of Southern Ontario, to the training grounds of the Canadian military, to the University classroom, and into the therapy office.
+I think my therapy practice reflects my life experiences in how I balance hard work and authenticity with a soft and inquisitive nature.
+I aim to provide a friendly and accepting atmosphere while providing high-quality, life-changing treatment.